SaadGN/Node-JavaScript/oop.md

         => Polymorphism allows different classes to be treated as instances of the same parent class.

 ## new keyword :
-step 1 : empty object (instance) is created step 2 : construcyor function is called by new step 3 : arguments are injected in constructor /
+    -step 1 : empty object (instance) is created
-         The constructor function is called with this set to the new object step 4 : get in function [ that object is returned.]
+    -step 2 : construcyor function is called by new -step 3 : arguments are injected in constructor / The constructor function is called with this set to the new object -step 4 : get in function [ that object is returned.]